 Table of contents

 Most doctors and midwives are going to be on board with your plans for a natural birth.
-Yet, some providers are much more experienced at helping moms have a low-intervention birth than others.
-Find a doctor or midwife whose practices and policies support low-intervention, spontaneous (starts on its own), vaginal birth.
+But some providers are much more experienced at helping moms have a low-intervention birth than others.
+Find a doctor or midwife whose practices and policies support low-intervention, spontaneous (starts on its own) vaginal birth.
 Interview several providers or practices before you make your final decision to be sure they’re a good fit for your birth philosophy.

 In a hospital setting, the majority of women use epidural medication during labor — around 63% of first-time moms (2).
-Your planned natural birth is a deviation from the “norm” that most doctors or midwives cater to.
+Your planned natural birth is a deviation from the “norm” that most doctors or midwives are used to.
 In order for your provider to support your plans for a natural birth, you need to clearly let him or her know what type of birth experience you want.
 Your monthly or bi-weekly prenatal visits are the ideal time to discuss your plans for a natural childbirth.
 Start early and build a positive relationship with your doctor or midwife.
 Talk, ask questions, and of course, listen.